INSIGHT

 What is changing?

-After almost ten years in the making, on 1 April 2026, both Houses of Parliament passed the proposed exemptions.
+After almost ten years in the making, on 1 April 2026, both Houses of Parliament passed the proposed exemptions, and Royal Assent was granted on 8 April 2026.

-Schedule 2 of the Treasury Laws Amendment (Genetic Testing Protections in Life Insurance and Other Measures) Bill 2025 (the FFSP Bill) introduces the following core exemptions:
+Schedule 2 of the Treasury Laws Amendment (Genetic Testing Protections in Life Insurance and Other Measures) Act 2026 (Cth) (the FFSP Act) introduces the following core exemptions:

 • professional investor exemption;